ryanmcnally93/ascension/README.md

 #### Profile page

 - Billing information is included on the left, previous orders on the right.
-- The order numbers are truncated so they don't take up too much uneccessary space, and they are links to the checkout success page for that order.
+- The order numbers are truncated so they don't take up too much unnecessary space, and they are links to the checkout success page for that order.

 <img src="/media/readme-images/profile.webp" width="70%" alt="User Profile Page" style="display: inherit; ">